advimman/lama/README.md

 # Train and Eval

-⚠️ Warning: is not fully tested yet, e.g. did not re-training after refactoring ⚠️
+⚠️ Warning: The training is not fully tested yet, e.g., did not re-training after refactoring ⚠️

 Make sure you run: